bluegreen-labs/phenor/README.md

 The package is curently focussed on contiguous US and relies heavily on Daymet climate data queried using [daymetr](https://github.com/khufkens/daymetr) for model optimization.
 Phenological model validation data is primarily derived from PhenoCam time series (i.e. through [phenocamr](https://github.com/khufkens/phenocamr)).
 But functions are included to ingest different phenology data sources such as the MODIS MCD12Q2 phenology product using the MODISTools R package.
 We refer to Hufkens et al. (2017, see below) for an in depth description and a worked example of the phenor R package.

+For full transparency the code used to generate the referenced publication is provided in the analysis folder of the package.
+This folder is not compiled into the R package using the installation instructions below.
+To run these scripts please clone the github repository.
+Keep in mind that some of the scripts will take a significant amount of time to finish.
+As such, some data generated for the manuscript is included in the R package.
+Most scripts to generate figures therefore rely on these precompiled datasets rather than clean runs.

 ## Installation